-In the early 2000s New Zealand used four different electoral systems for conducting local-government and other local-authority elections.
+In the early 2000s New Zealand used four different electoral systems for conducting local-authority elections.

 Single transferable voting

 Single transferable voting (STV) is used to elect some ward councillors (in cities such as Wellington), and until their abolition in 2022 was also used to elect seven members to each of New Zealand’s 20 district health boards.
 Under STV voters rank candidates in order of preference, as in preferential voting.
 Candidates need a certain number of votes to be elected.